kdandank/418CacheSim/final-report.md

 instead of having to perform a BusUpdate and moving to the SharedModified state, it can simply move to the Modified state.
 This helps in the case where other caches have evicted that line causing only one cache to have the line.
 This saves on unnecessary bus transactions <br>
+> In Dragon write-back update, similar to MOSI and MOESI, a snooping bus transaction does not cause a memory writeback.
+Only an eviction of a cacheline in a Modified or SharedModified state would cause a memory writeback. <br>
 > ### NACK
 > As mentioned earlier, our choice of implementation for the snooping bus and the split transaction bus can cause a snooping bus request to conflict with a pending split transaction bus.
 For example, while a memory load for a